x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mailboxes-using-microsoft-365-or-office-365.md

    For example, the domain contoso.com should have the MX record contoso-com.mail.protection.outlook.com.

    - **SPF record** - This is a special TXT record in DNS that identifies a service as a valid sender for a particular domain.
-Because Microsoft 365 or Office 365 is sending all your messages, list only Microsoft 365 or Office 365 as a valid sender for your domain.
+Because Microsoft 365 and Office 365 are sending all your messages, list only Microsoft 365 or Office 365 as a valid sender for your domain.
 To do that, add an SPF record for your domain in the following format:

    ```text
    v=spf1 include:spf.protection.outlook.com -all